PolloDiablo/SENG-371-Project-1/README.md

   - The method used to parse/analyze data is ineffective (not looking at the right data points)

 <h2>Methodology</h2>
-Parts 1 and 2 are all done in Java (see Eclipse project in Git repo).
+This project was entirely programmed in Java (see Eclipse project in Git repo).
-TODO

 <h3>Main Idea</h3>
 1. Gather patch note data: